xbeat/Machine-Learning/README.md

 Understanding Duplicates in Pandas

 Duplicates in Pandas DataFrames can significantly impact data analysis by skewing results and leading to incorrect conclusions.
 This presentation will explore methods to identify and remove duplicates, ensuring data integrity and accuracy in your analysis.

+## Mastering Tuples in Python

+Introduction to Tuples in Python

+Tuples are an ordered and immutable sequence type in Python.
+They are similar to lists but with a key difference: once created, tuples cannot be modified.
+This immutability makes tuples useful for storing data that shouldn't change, such as coordinates or configuration settings.

 ## Feature Scaling in Machine Learning Algorithms